Penns Park Historic District

+The Penns Park Historic District is a national historic district that is located in Wrightstown Township, Bucks County, Pennsylvania.

+It was added to the National Register of Historic Places in 1986.

+History and architectural features

-Penns Park Historic District is a national historic district located in Wrightstown Township, Bucks County, Pennsylvania.
-The district includes 34 contributing buildings in the village of Phillips Mill.
-The district largely developed in the 19th century and is characterized by 2 1/2-story, gable roofed residences in vernacular interpretations of a variety of popular architectural styles including Greek Revival, Gothic, and Queen Anne.
+This district includes thirty-four contributing buildings that are located in the village of Phillips Mill.
+It largely developed during the nineteenth century and is characterized by two-and-one-half-story, gable roofed residences that were designed using vernacular interpretations of various popular architectural styles, including Greek Revival, Gothic, and Queen Anne.
 A number of the residences have been converted to commercial purposes.
 Notable buildings include the Methodist church, Penns Park School, and Penns Park Tavern.

 It was added to the National Register of Historic Places in 1986.